What do bumble bees look like?

 In late summer, the current queen starts to produce reproductive males and the females that will be next year’s queens.
 In the fall, the males and new queens will emerge from the nest to mate.
 The now fertile female will find a safe place to overwinter, and the males and rest of the members of the colony will die.
 A new nest and colony is created each spring.

 Bumble bees live on a diet of plant nectar and pollen.
 The workers spend their short life (about a month) finding and gathering nectar and pollen to feed themselves and the immature members of their colony.

 It is impossible to predict where bumble bees will decide to create their nest, but you can help to prevent them from nesting too close to your home by removing piles of debris from your property and placing woodpiles and compost piles away from the outside of your house.
 It can also be helpful to limit the amount of flowering plants that you have planted close to your home.

 If they have built their nest a distance from your home, it is probably best to leave the nest alone since they are environmentally important.
 However, if they have built a nest on your home or in a location that makes them a threat to you and your family, it is best to contact Quik-Kill Pest Eliminators.
 Bumble bees can sting multiple times, and their sting is very painful and causes a lot of swelling.
 DIY stinging insect nest removal is dangerous and is never recommended.

 Professional bumble bee control

-If you’ve found a bee nest in or near your home, contact Quik-Kill for professional bee removal services.
+If you’ve found a bee nest in or near your home or commercial building, contact Quik-Kill for professional bee removal services.
 Our service technicians have the training, experience and equipment necessary to safely and effectively eliminate the threat.
 Please contact us today for more information regarding our stinging insect control and nest removal services.